-The frameworks has uprights on the edges, holding up the barrel all the way down.
-The upright on the sides are 3 foot long 2 x 4.
-The base that it sits is 3 foot 2 X 4.Long brace that holds the two sides together is three foot eight inches long.
-You can take apart the whole framework by unscrewing the side rails and store the barrel for using them in an emergency situation.
+The framework has uprights on the edges, holding up the barrel all the way down.
+The upright on the sides is 3 feet long 2 x 4.
+The base that it sits is 3 foot 2 X 4.
+A long brace that holds the two sides together is three foot eight inches long.
+You can take apart the whole framework by unscrewing the side rails and storing the barrel for using them in an off-the-grid situation.

 The hand crank is made of PVC pipe with some screws to the end side of the barrel.
 The hand crank gives you something to grab onto if it gets very heavy so you can pull it back up and really move it around.

-It has a one foot by one foot door on the front.
-We use couple of cheap cabinet hinges to hold the door up when unloading the clothes.
+It has one foot by one-foot door on the front.
+We use a couple of cheap cabinet hinges to hold the door up when unloading the clothes.
 It also has a little S hook latch that locks it into place.

 You put clothes in through the top and add enough water just to cover the clothes, add any biodegradable liquid detergent and close the lid.
 Start moving the hand crank back and forth.
 This will agitate the clothes.
 The agitators slosh those clothes around, get them grinding against each other and that is going to clean all the dirt out of them.

-We put the plug back on, and fill the barrel with some clean water and agitate for another 15 minutes.
+We put the plug back on, fill the barrel with some clean water and agitate for another 15 minutes.
 This is the rinse cycle.
 Pull the plug, drain that water or use it on your plants.

-This setup can be also used a tumbling composter.
+This setup can be also used as a tumbling composter.
 Compost can be made of just about anything that was once alive.
-You can use leaves, grass clippings, garden waste, kitchen waste, chicken manure or any other waste material.
+You can use leaves, grass clippings, garden waste, kitchen waste, chicken manure, or any other waste material.
 Just dump all in there and turn the compost in there using our handle every couple of days for 2 weeks.

 We want to keep the compost aerated so that the microbes and bacteria that break down the compost can utilize the oxygen efficiently and help in decomposition.
-After 2 to 3 weeks, you probably have some pretty decent compost that you can use on your garden.
-Also through the drain hole, we can collect the residue compost tea which is high in nutrients.
+After 2 to 3 weeks, you probably have some pretty decent compost that you can use in your garden.
+Also through the drain hole, we can collect the residue of compost tea which is high in nutrients.
 You can use that compost tea for plants that really need a good dose of nitrogen.